-Legion Branch 27 has a collection of information about local veterans of the First and Second World Wars, and the Korean Conflict.
-There are is also photographs and information supplied by descendants of those veterans have been reproduced into 8 x 10 format.
+Royal Canadian Legion Branch 27 Clarenville Located in Clarenville.
+NL, the Royal Canadian Legion Branch #27 Museum has a collection of information about local veterans of the First and Second World Wars, and the Korean Conflict.
+There are also photographs and information supplied by descendants of those veterans that have